-- 1. Which stakeholder are you representing? - 2.
-As a stakeholder, you care about the outcome of the decision to solve the food security crisis in your country as it will affect you in a number of ways.
-Do you believe we can simply grow more food to solve this issue in your country?
-Explain. - 3.
 After meeting with the other stakeholders in your country, were you able to come to a consensus about whether or not simply growing more food would solve the crisis in your country?
 If so, how did you come to that conclusion?
-If not, what were some of the points of disagreement?
+If not, what were some of the points of

-BUILDING YOUR CASE - STUDENT (CONTINUED)

-LESSON 4: FOOD SECURITY AS A SYSTEM

-1. Draw a food security network for your country that will help the UN better understand the very complex nature of your country's crisis.
+LESSO ON 1: INTRODUCTION TO FOOD SECURITY ULDING YOUR CASE - STUDENT (CONTINUED) SSON 4: FOOD SECURITY AS A SYSTEM Draw a food security network for your country that will help the UN better understand the very complex nature of your country's crisis.
 2. Choose 2 nodes that could be changed in some way that would have an effect on the overall issue.
 Explain.

-LESSON 5: WHY DON'T WE JUST GROW MORE?

-- 1. Choose 2 menu items from The Great Balancing Act and describe how your stakeholder would be affected by the proposed change in your country.
+LES 1.
+SSON 5: WHY DON'T WE JUST GROW MORE?
+Choose 2 menu items from The Great Balancing Act and describe how your stakeholder would be affected by the proposed change in your country.
 Would you benefit or not?
-Explain. - 2.
-Which 2 menu items do you believe most other stakeholders in your country would agree would most benefit your country's crisis?
+Explain.
+2. Which 2 menu items do you believe most other stakeholders in your country would agree would most benefit your country's crisis?
 Justify your choices.

-LESSON 6: WHERE DOES OUR FOOD COME FROM?

-- 1. Where does most of the food eaten in your country come from?
+LES 1.
+SSON 6: WHERE DOES OUR FOOD COME FROM?
+Where does most of the food eaten in your country come from?
 What would happen if a drought diminished the supply of that food?
 How would that affect the price?
-Explain. - 2.
-How could your country become more resilient to the effects of environmental catastrophes on the food they depend on to survive?
-Provide 2 solutions and explain why they would help. - 3.
-Do you believe your country has a relatively small or large environmental impact due to the primary food items they eat?
+Explain.
+2. How could your country become more resilient to the effects of environmental catastrophes on the food they depend on to survive?
+Provide 2 solutions and explain why they would help.

+3. Do you believe your country has a relatively small or large environmental impact due to the primary food items they eat?
 Justify your answer.

+THE BIGGER PICTURE